HimanshAhuja/Interactive_Calendar/README.md

 Single-file component by design — no separate CSS files.
 All state is managed with React hooks (`useState`, `useMemo`, `useCallback`, `useRef`).

+## Design Decisions

+**Why CSS-in-JS instead of Tailwind or CSS modules?**
+The component is self-contained.
+Inline styles keep everything in one file and make it easy to understand the relationship between logic and presentation without jumping between files.

+**Why no external date library?**
+The calendar grid logic is straightforward (first day offset, days in month).
+Adding a library like date-fns for this would be unnecessary overhead.

+**Why notes are context-aware?**
+When no range is selected, the notes area stores monthly memos.
+When a range is selected, it switches to range-specific notes.
+Both are stored independently so nothing gets overwritten.

+**Responsive approach**
+Desktop shows notes on the left, grid on the right.
+On mobile, the grid comes first (since picking dates is the primary action) and notes stack below.
+Day cells get larger padding on mobile for comfortable finger tapping.

+## Browser Support

+Tested on Chrome, Firefox, and Safari.